 Greeley is a larger medium-sized city located in the state of Colorado.
 With a population of 108,649 people and 30 constituent neighborhoods, Greeley is the 12th largest community in Colorado.

-Greeley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Greeley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greeley are a mix of both white- and blue-collar jobs.
 Overall, Greeley is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Greeley who work in office and administrative support (12.27%), sales jobs (9.72%), and management occupations (8.44%).

-The citizens of Greeley are slightly better educated than the national average of 21.84% for all cities and towns, with 24.84% of adults in Greeley having a bachelor's degree or advanced degree.
+The education level of Greeley citizens is a little higher than the average for US cities and towns: 24.84% of adults in Greeley have at least a bachelor's degree.

 The per capita income in Greeley in 2018 was $26,222, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $104,888 for a family of four.
 However, Greeley contains both very wealthy and poor people as well.